Make the most important meal of the day the best one at these top-notch Melbourne cafés.

 By Ellie Schneider

 It's a city renowned for its café culture and Melburnians are spoilt for choice when it comes to their morning meal.
-Here are 10 Melbourne breakfast spots that are worth getting out of bed for.
+Here are a few Melbourne breakfast and brunch spots that are worth getting out of bed for.

 The breakfast guide to Melbourne